 If you are even suspected of committing domestic violence, Colorado police will arrest you, and a court will issue a mandatory protective order.
 There is no discretion in issuing this order: if you are arrested on suspicion of an act of domestic violence, this order will be issued.

 A domestic violence protective order (also referred to as a restraining order) will forbid you from harassing, molesting, intimidating, retaliating against, or tampering with any witness to or victim of the acts charged.
-This is all standard for any protective order.
+This is all standard for any protective order, and alleged violations can lead to further penalties.

 In addition, the protective order will require you to stay away from the home of the alleged victim of witness — which can be a problem if you live with her or him — in addition to any other location where he or she is likely to be found.
 You must also refrain from any communication, direct or indirect, with the alleged victim or witness.
 The protective order will also bar you from possessing any firearms or other weapons, possessing or consuming any alcohol or controlled substances, and doing anything else that the court thinks is necessary to protect the alleged victim or witness.